hi-im-phillip/spring-cert-prep/README.md

 Spring bean methods must have at least public visibility to be proxied using Spring AOP.

-### <font color="#99ff99">5.
+### <span style="color: #99ff99;">5.
 How many advice types does Spring support?
 Can you name each one?
 What are they used for?
-Which two advices can you use if you would like to try and catch an exception?</font>
+Which two advices can you use if you would like to try and catch an exception?</span>

 Spring supports five advice types:
 - **@Before**: Executed before a join point.